amitganvir23/elk-stack/ElasticSearch/README.md

 ```sh
 $ curl -X GET -u elastic:IFEB688UuZGj7XEZLgRP "http://127.0.0.1:9200?pretty"
 ```
+### Step4: New Canredentils

-## Create a new user, password and assgin role to the user
-New user name is: bob
-password for bob is 123456 (Password should min 6 characters) To allow ES, have given role: superuser (full access)
+Create a new user, password and assgin role to the user New user name is: bob password for bob is 123456 (Password should min 6 characters) To allow ES, have given role: superuser (full access)